 In certain Vajrayana practices there is an emphasis on keeping count of one's accumulation of mantras or prayers.
 In these instances one may commit to accumulating 10,000 or 100,000 or even a million of a specific mantra.
 Hence mantra-counters have been developed.

 There are basically two types of traditional mantra-counters - one that comes as a pair of tassels with 10 beads on each (often with a mini vajra at the end of one strand, and a mini bell on the other) and one that is a clip.
 The tassels type of mala-counters is used to keep track of 100s and 1000s accumulations while the clip type is for counting 10,000s.

 These counters are often attached to a full-length mala at either the 21st or 27th bead on either side of the guru-bead.
 The counter with a vajra at the end is used to keep track of 100s, while the counter with a bell at the end is use for tracking the accumulation of 1000s.

-- Brass mala counters with 9-pointed vajra & bell, ornamented with red & blue stones.
+- White metal mala counters with 4-leafed lotus design, ornamented with red & dark blue stones.